 West Virginia, like many states, has faced numerous allegations of sexual abuse by clergy members.
 The Roman Catholic Diocese of Wheeling-Charleston has faced significant scrutiny over clergy sexual abuse allegations.
 Seven years ago, the diocese released a list of 31 clergy members credibly accused of sexually abusing minors, with reported incidents dating back to 1950.
 This disclosure candidly made clear the diocese’s failure to protect young people within the church.

 The West Virginia Attorney General filed a civil lawsuit against the diocese and former Bishop Michael J. Bransfield, alleging violations of consumer protection laws.
 With good reason: Bishop Bransfield himself was the subject of multiple allegations of sexual harassment and financial improprieties.
 Following an investigation, Pope Francis banned Bransfield from public ministry and from residing in the diocese.
-Bransfield was also ordered to make amends, including financial restitution and issuing an apology for the harm caused.
+Bransfield was also ordered to make amends, including financial restitution and apologizing for the harm caused.

 These events underscore a broader pattern of clergy sexual abuse and institutional cover-ups within the Catholic Church, both in West Virginia and globally.
 Efforts to address these issues continue, with ongoing legal actions and calls for greater transparency and accountability within religious institutions.

 To its credit, the diocese has taken steps to address these issues by implementing mandatory background checks for clergy and staff, providing abuse prevention training, and establishing a victim assistance program to support those affected by the abuse.
-But a part of making things right is paying fair settlement amount to clergy abuse victims.
+But a part of making things right is paying a fair settlement amount to clergy abuse victims.

 So the legacy of clergy abuse in West Virginia, and particularly in Charleston, remains a significant issue, with many victims seeking justice and compensation for the harm they suffered.
 The settlement amounts in these cases can vary widely, depending on factors such as the severity of the abuse, the number of victims, and the financial resources of the diocese or other responsible entities.